Helios-One-HAM/The-HeliosOne-Game/README.md

 This game was created by me a HAM.

 I'd like to share this concept with anyone who cares to read it.
+This section is for those who want to learn more about the idea of an "InnerNet" and an "OuterNet".